Alcohol & Drug Anti-Addiction Medications

 Buprenorphine is a partial opioid agonist, meaning its opioid effects partially mimic those produced by full opioid agonists, such as oxycodone or heroin, and partially mimic those produced by opioid antagonists, such as naltrexone.
 Two formulations were initially approved: Suboxone and Subutex.
 Recently, two more have been added under the brands Zubsolv and Bunavail.

-Suboxone is used to reduce illegal opioid use and to help clients stay in treatment by blocking the effects of opioids, decreasing cravings, and suppressing any major symptoms of withdrawal.
+Suboxone is used to reduce illegal opioid use and to help patients stay in treatment by blocking the effects of opioids, decreasing cravings, and suppressing any major symptoms of withdrawal.
 Most narcotic addicts seem to benefit from Suboxone regardless of their histories of opiate addiction.

 Suboxone is very safe, effective and is a revolutionary step in the treatment of narcotic addiction.
 It can be easily used in both the withdrawal stabilization (detoxification) and maintenance phases of opiate addiction treatment.
 Also, because of its ease of use and excellent safety profile, its use by the growing number of primary care physicians who are screening for and recognizing narcotic addiction in their practice populations should make a very positive impact in the treatment success rates for narcotic addicts.